Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 - heartburn (a burning sensation in the chest)

 Untreated ulcers can lead to serious complications.
 The ulcers may bleed, which can cause anemia and fatigue.
 They may even become big enough to produce a hole in the stomach wall, allowing the contents of the stomach to enter the abdominal cavity.
-The stomach contents can cause inflammation of the membrane lining the abdominal cavity and covering the organs.
+The stomach contents can cause inflammation of the membrane lining the abdominal cavity and covering the organs, which is known as the peritoneum.
 This potentially very dangerous condition is known as peritonitis.
 Another potential problem is that ulcers may partially or completely block the duodenal opening.

 Some Common Treatments